kivy/python-for-android/README.md

 Follow the [quickstart
 instructions](<https://python-for-android.readthedocs.org/en/latest/quickstart/>)
-to install and begin creating APKs.
+to install and begin creating APKs and AABs.

 **Quick instructions**: install python-for-android with: